BuddyForms/BuddyForms-Members/readme.txt

 == Changelog ==

+= 1.1.2 =
+There was an issue cursed by the last update.I have added [$bp->current_component][$bp->current_action] as array to the new global to support many sub pages

+= 1.1.1 =
+Create a new global buddyforms_member_tabs to find the needed form slug Fixed a redirect issue some users expected wired redirects in the profile.
+This was happen because of the missing form slug in some setups.
+Should be fixed now with the now global.

 = 1.1 =
-Make it work with the latest version of buddyforms.
-The buddyforms array has changed so I adjust the code too the new structure
+Make it work with the latest version of BuddyForms.
+The BuddyForms array has changed so I adjust the code too the new structure
-Changed default buddyforms to BUDDYFORMS_VERSION
+Changed default BuddyForms to BUDDYFORMS_VERSION
 Fixe no post got displayed in the profile tab...
 Added post meta for selecting parent tab
 Added child tab
 Added new option to select the parent
 Add child parent form relationship.
 I use the attached page to group forms.
 Clean up code after rewrite